uw-dims/dims-finalreport/docs/source/recommendations.rst

 to an initial state.

 There are several ways to do this, some more complicated than others.
-One of the easiest ways is to start with a generic file has very little need for customization and will run on all systems, which in turn uses a *drop-in* inclusion mechanism to in turn support inclusion of two types of files:
+One of the easiest ways is to start with a generic file that has very little need for customization and will run on all systems, which in turn uses a *drop-in* inclusion mechanism to in turn support inclusion of two types of files: